zhouer/Sidekick/docs/protocol.md

 ## 8. Versioning and Extensibility

 This protocol definition represents the current version.
 Future changes may occur.
-*   Implementations should be robust to receiving messages with extra, unexpected fields in the `payload`.
+*   Implementations should be robust to receiving messages with extra, unexpected fields.
-*   Implementations should strictly require the presence of mandatory fields defined in this specification.
+*   Implementations should strictly require the presence of mandatory fields defined herein.
-*   There is currently no formal version negotiation mechanism in the protocol itself.
+*   There is currently no formal version negotiation mechanism.
 Compatibility relies on adherence to this specification.